You’ve probably come across many gift guides for the holiday season.

 Many of these lists feature the latest electronic gadgets or a sparkling piece of jewelry.

-Check out the No Dirty Gold campaign’s interactive gift guide: roll over the images below to learn about the true costs of some popular gifts of the season.
+Check out the No Dirty Gold campaign’s gift guide to learn about the true costs of some popular gifts of the season.

 And think twice about putting poisoned drinking water, forest destruction, and violent conflict in that gift box.
 Or you just might get a lump of coal in your stocking.